The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Weight reduction

 Then by Proposition \ref{coh2}-(1) we have \begin{prop} The natural map is surjective if $k_2>p^4+p^2+p$. \end{prop} \begin{proof}By Proposition \ref{coh2} (2) $H^1(D_1, \w_{\uk}\otimes \w^{-(p^4-1)}|_{D_1})=0$ if $k_2-(p^4-1)>p^2+p+1$.
 The claim now follows from the exact sequence (\ref{long3}). \end{proof} \begin{cor} The restriction map

-is Hecke equivariant and surjective if $k_2>p^4+p^2+p$. \end{cor} \begin{proof}The first claim follows from the results of Ghitza (\cite{ghitza1},\cite{ghitza2}).
-Clearly the restriction map $H^0(D_0, \w_{\uk}|_{D_0})\lra H^0(S_{(0,0)},\w_{\uk}|_{S_{(0,0)}})$ is surjective.
-Therefore the claim follows from Proposition \ref{coh3}. \end{proof} By Corollary \ref{surj} we will reduce the weight of mod $p$ Siegel modular forms after the study of the images of theta operators.
+is Hecke equivariant and surjective if $k_2>p^4+p^2+p$. \end{cor} \begin{proof}By the results of Ghitza (cf. the proof of Theorem 28 in \cite{ghitza1}), the restriction map is Hecke equivariant.
+The surjectivity follows from Proposition \ref{coh3}, Proposition \ref{coh1}, and \ref{coh2}. \end{proof} By Corollary \ref{surj} we will reduce the weight of mod $p$ Siegel modular forms after the study of the images of theta operators.